ehmorris/lunar-lander/notes.md

 - Move end-game logic into index
 - Move landed and crashed data objects into state
 - Move background track to normal audio API to move web audio api stuff onto the regular sound channel in iOS?
-- Move mobile boosters to one side?
+- Move mobile booster controls to one side?
 - Add rings / bonus point areas to hit before landing
 - Make terrain land-able
 - Generate image from canvas for sharing with all stats